bkendinibilir/vagrant-blockwart/README.md

-# Vagrant::Blockwart
+# Vagrant Blockwart Provisioner

-TODO: Write a gem description
+This is a [Vagrant](http://www.vagrantup.com) plugin that adds an [Blockwart](http://blockwart.org) provisioner to Vagrant, supporting to provision your virtual machines with local Blockwart repository.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'vagrant-blockwart'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Just type it on your vagrant environment:

-    $ gem install vagrant-blockwart
+	vagrant plugin install vagrant-blockwart

 ## Usage